Full Shuffle Questions and Answers

 Question: How do I participate?

-- The best way to register is online on this site.
+- The only way to register is online on this site.
+Registration for the 2018 shuffle will open March 1, 2018.

 Question: Where do I register on the day of the event?

 Answer: There is no last minute registration.
 All participants MUST be registered ahead of time.
-Remember – the best way to register is online.
+Remember – the only way to register is online.

-Question: How long does it take to hike the whole 29 km?
-How about the 12 km Half Shuffle?
+Question: How long does it take to hike the whole 29 kilometres?

-Answer: It takes between six to eight hours to hike the full 29 km, with six hours being a steady pace without much time spent taking breaks and smelling the orchids.
+Answer: It takes between six to eight hours to hike the full 29 kilometres, with six hours being a steady pace without much time spent taking breaks and smelling the orchids.
 Runners take between three to five hours.
-It takes a leisurely four or five hours or less to hike the Half Shuffle.
-Hiking the Half Shuffle is a great introduction to the Sunshine Coast Trail.
-It is is the preferred option for photographers or those people wishing to stop for a picnic and perhaps a swim at Sliammon Lake or at Shangri-La.

 Question: What do I do if I decide not to complete the entire route?

-Answer: There will be a bus service, shuttling runners/hikers from the Shingle Mill to the start at Malaspina Road.
-The bus leaves between 8:00 and 8:15, or when full.
-There will be two 45-passenger buses available on a first come, first serve basis.
-Over and above that participants will have to make their own car pooling arrangements.
+Answer: There will be a bus service shuttling runners/hikers doing the full shuffle from the Shinglemill to the start at Malaspina Road.
+The bus leaves between 8:00 and 8:15 am, or when full.

 Question: If I leave my car at Malaspina Road, how do I get back out there after the Shuffle?

 Answer: There is no service to retrieve your vehicle.
-People should make these carpooling arrangements at the race sign in before the Shuffle.
+People should make these carpooling arrangements before the Shuffle.

 Question: What’s the registration fee?